 There was news that Mel Gibson had been brought into early talks to direct the upcoming Suicide Squad sequel.
 Now, personally I felt Suicide Squad to be a big let-down that had potential, with the right script and, more importantly, the right director.
-Now whether Mel Gibson is to go ahead and direct SS2 remains to be seen, but to me, I believe he won’t.
+Now whether Mel Gibson is to go ahead and direct SS2 remains to be seen, but to me, I believe he won’t (Update: Turns out James Gunn was given the job!).
 Unless, that is, the script is top notch–but I’m doubtful.
 However, this type of news always floats around the web and the names that often come up are interesting if not a little surprising.
 I’ve come up with my top 5 directors whom I’d love to see make a comic book adaptation.

 Steve McQueen – Blacksad